 - Sufficient exercise

-There simply is no scientific or logical reason not to make efforts to improve baseline health and immune function and to conclude that doing so would be beneficial for those exposed to COVID-19; immune status is undeniably a major factor in determining how seriously ill any individual becomes when exposed to COVID-19.
+There simply is no scientific or logical reason not to make efforts to improve baseline health and immune function and to conclude that doing so would be beneficial for everyone in the family!

 The next question being begged is, what can individuals do to reduce immunocompromise and/or to improve immune function?